STATE OF THE EVIDENCE What is the Connection Between Chemicals and Breast Cancer?

 The most convincing evidence that synthetic chemicals can act like hormones andproduce delayed detrimental effects is perhaps the experience with diethylstilbestrol(DES).
 A strong synthetic estrogen, DES was given to pregnant women in the 1950s and1960s to prevent miscarriages.
 It was also used in cattle feed to speed growth and time tomarket.
 Although there was evidence early on that DES was not effective againstmiscarriage, it was not banned until the 1970s after daughters of women who took thedrug were found to have higher reproductive problems and cancer rates than those whowere not exposed to DES in the womb.
 Laboratory studies on mice have also confirmedthat offspring of DES-administered animals develop reproductive disorders and cancer.

-It is thought that a way to link synthetic chemicals to breast cancer is by comparing levels of certain chemicals in the blood of women stricken with the disease to levels in healthywomen.
+of certain chemicals in the blood of women stricken with the disease to levels in healthywomen.
 Yet epidemiologists are thwarted, as in the case of a recent Long Island study,when they begin their measurements after the disease has advanced enough to bedetectable because the cancer itself can consume body fat and purge chemicals from awoman’s system, leading to false readings.
 However, researchers with the BostonUniversity Superfund Basic Research Program, in cooperation with the CopenhagenCenter for Prospective Studies, were able to avoid this difficulty by using a rare bank ofblood samples taken prior to the development of the disease.

 During the 1970s approximately 7,500 Danish women aged 30-75 years had bloodsamples taken, a portion of which was frozen and stored, and the Boston Universityresearchers sent these samples to the U.S. Centers for Disease Control and Prevention(CDC) for analysis.
 Organochlorine compounds were detected in a majority of thesamples from 240 women who subsequently had been diagnosed with breast cancer.
 Thebanned pesticide dieldrin, a compound that has shown estrogenic activity during in vitroassays, was found in 78 percent of the samples.
 Women who had the highest levels ofdieldrin years before cancer developed had at least a doubled risk of breast cancercompared to women with the lowest levels.
 This supports the hypothesis that early-lifeexposure to higher levels of hormone-disrupting pesticides can alter the body's ownproduction of hormones, or in some other way increase the risk of breast cancer.